enricllagostera/UToolbox/README.md

 - A simple `SpriteFader`, including alpha fades and dissolves controlled by a grayscale texture, to use for transitions or as a more general visual effect.
 - Everybody loves working with spreadsheets, so I think a basic decorator to a CSV file parser/writer utility would be useful.
 Not sure on what features I would include, though.

+## Implementation notes

+1. Empty objects will always be represented by `null` when possible.
+Check for it in case of errors.